As people, we’re constantly comparing and judging ourselves, others, and what we find important in life.

 The value of judgment is hidden in the sentence itself.
 The sentiment provides value by ranking the things we deem to be important and unimportant in our lives.
 Thus, we know what we need to prioritize, and what we can leave alone since it’s not essential to us personally.

 Our thought processes are guided and often grounded on these assessments.
 Our actions are consequently based upon value judgments.
-Therefore, everything we carry out, and decide not do in life is based upon this principle.
+Therefore, everything we carry out, and decide not to do in life is based upon this principle.
 We frequently do what we deem to be necessary while simultaneously not performing what we consider to be unimportant.

 The person you are currently is based on the continuous determinations you’ve made in the past up until now.
-Another person can have a totally different personally due to having wildly differing values and ethics.
+Another person can have a different personally due to having wildly differing values and ethics.
 Needless to say, that’ll lead to making different decisions.

 It’s also possible that you’re a capable individual who prizes competence above being social.
-That means that you’ve made the value judgment that competence and being ethical is more essential than being dishonorable and unqualified and so on.
+That means that you’ve made the value judgment that competence and being ethical are more essential than being dishonorable and unqualified and so on.

 To determine something’s, or someone’s value